 Here’s the difference:

 Acupuncture aims to treat the whole person, creating balance in the body so it can function optimally, heal, and repair.
 Acupuncturists may perform dry needling, but often combine dry needling techniques with a full body treatment.
 Acupuncture targets symptoms like pain, digestive issues, or fertility while also improving the overall function of the body.
-Treatment takes into account the person’s overall constitution from an Eastern perspective while also considering related structure, musculature, Western diagnoses, and neuroanatomy.
+Treatment takes into account the person’s overall constitution while also considering related structure, musculature, Western diagnoses, and neuroanatomy.

 Here’s the similarities:

 Both use thin, filiform needles to encourage change in the body.